 Branded links are ideal for reading out loud during podcasts, presentations, and media appearances.
 They can also be printed on flyers and business cards.

-Finally, for branded links that will be read aloud, make sure they are easy to pronounce.
+Finally, for branded links that will be read aloud, make sure they are easy to pronounce and simple to recall.

 This article is about:

 - How to compose branded links

 - Composing branded links